Long-Range Coherence and Multiple Steady States in a Lossy Qubit Array

-{\it Conclusions.---}We have identified a paradigmatic experimental setting of a qubit array with local dissipation that exhibits a surprising hidden symmetry, leading to stable long-range coherence and a host of other novel features.
-The symmetry arises from a delicate interplay between interactions and dissipation, stabilizing entangled particle-hole pairs over arbitrarily long distances.
-As a result, the system has an extensive set of exactly solvable steady states characterized by an antidiagonal string order, varying from minimally to maximally entangled.
-We have shown how one can selectively prepare these states using dissipation, and discern them by correlation measurements, which can be performed in present-day experimental setups.
-The controllable generation and preservation of long-range entanglement in an open platform would be a valuable resource for quantum information processing and metrology \cite{Streltsov2017, BlumeKohout2010, Horodecki2009, Schindler2013, Huang2015}.
-Our findings of these special features in this simple paradigmatic model strongly motivate experimental investigations of symmetry in open quantum systems, shedding light on the subtle relation between symmetry and conservation laws in a non-unitary setting \cite{Baumgartner2008, Albert2014}.
+{\it Conclusions.---}We have identified a paradigmatic experimental setting of a qubit array with local dissipation that exhibits a striking hidden symmetry, leading to stable long-range coherence that is both unusual and desirable.
+The symmetry stabilizes Bell pairs over arbitrarily long distances and is surprisingly robust.
+Consequently, the system has an extensive set of exactly solvable steady states characterized by an antidiagonal string order, from minimally to maximally entangled.
+We have shown how one can selectively prepare these states using dissipation, and discern them by correlation measurements, accessible in existing photonic \cite{Ma2019} and atomic setups.
+The controllable generation and preservation of long-range entanglement in an open platform would be valuable for quantum information processing and metrology \cite{Streltsov2017, BlumeKohout2010, Horodecki2009, Schindler2013, Huang2015}.
+Our findings of these special features in a simple paradigmatic model strongly motivate experimental investigations of symmetry in open systems, shedding light on the subtle relation between symmetry and conservation laws in a nonunitary setting \cite{Baumgartner2008, Albert2014}.

-We thank Fabian Essler, Jon Simon, and Dave Schuster for valuable feedback.
-This work was supported by EPSRC Grant No. EP/P009565/1 and by a Simons Investigator Award.
+We thank Fabian Essler, Jon Simon, Dave Schuster, and Berislav Bu{\v{c}}a for valuable discussions.
+This work was supported by the Engineering and Physical Sciences Research Council Grant No.~EP/P009565/1 and by a Simons Investigator award.

 \begingroup [3]{} [2]{}

 \endgroup

 \onecolumngrid